 Selina Morgan received her Bachelor of Science degree in Community Health Education from Texas A&M University in College Station, Texas.
 She received her Bachelor of Science Degree in Physical Therapy from the University of Texas Southwestern in Dallas, Texas.
 She earned her clinical doctorate in Physical Therapy from the University of Texas Medical Branch in Galveston, Texas.
 Her primary teaching responsibilities include Management of the Patient with Neuromuscular Dysfunction I and II.
-Dr. Morgan's clinical expertise is in neurological rehabilitation, specifically in the management of paralysis and spasticity.
-She continues to practice clinically at the Medical Arts and Research Center (MARC) within the UT Health System in San Antonio She was certified as an Assistive Technology Professional in 2003 and the Herdman clinical competency in vestibular rehabilitation and integrates these specialties in her practice at the MARC.
+For over 30 years Dr. Morgan's clinical expertise has been in neurological rehabilitation, specifically in the management of paralysis and spasticity.
+She continues to practice clinically within the UT Health System in San Antonio.
+She was certified as an Assistive Technology Professional in 2003 and the Herdman clinical competency in vestibular rehabilitation.
 She represents physical therapy in the multidisciplinary Muscular Dystrophy Association's weekly clinic at the MARC.
 She is a member of the American Physical Therapy Association, with a section membership in Neurology.
 Dr. Morgan is also an instructor with North American Seminars teaching spinal cord injury and motor control courses nationally and in Canada.
 She was recently recognized by the Texas Physical Therapy Association Consortium of Clinical Educators with the Dorn Long Award for outstanding clinical educator.
 Dr. Morgan became a board-certified neurological specialist (NCS) by the American Board of Physical Therapy Specialists in summer of 2019.